morris/lessql/doc/conventions.md

 ## Alternate Primary Keys

-Primary keys should be named `id`, but if a primary key goes by a different column name you can override it easily with `$db->setPrimary( 'user', 'uid' )`.
+Primary keys should be named `id`, but if a primary key goes by a different column name you can override it easily with `$db->setPrimary('user', 'uid')`.

-Compound primary keys are also possible and especially useful for join tables: `$db->setPrimary( 'categorization', array( 'post_id', 'category_id' ) )`.
+Compound primary keys are also possible and especially useful for join tables: `$db->setPrimary('categorization', ['post_id', 'category_id'])`.

 You should always define compound keys manually.
 Without these definitions, saving nested structures may fail because LessQL cannot know which columns are required for a complete primary key.

 ## Alternate Reference Keys

-Foreign keys should be named `<table>_id`, but if a foreign key goes by a different column name you can override it easily with `$db->setReference( 'post', 'user', 'uid' )`, which basically states the following: post references `user` using the column `uid`.
+Foreign keys should be named `<table>_id`, but if a foreign key goes by a different column name you can override it easily with `$db->setReference('post', 'user', 'uid')`, which basically states the following: post references `user` using the column `uid`.

 We're using the term reference to distinguish from back references, as both use foreign keys.